Arnoinfi66/OCI-IAM-Access-Control-Guide/docs/iam-overview.md

 Identity and Access Management in Oracle Cloud Infrastructure is used to control who can access cloud resources and what actions they can perform.

-OCI IAM supports two main access control areas:
+OCI IAM supports two main areas:

 - Authentication: confirming the identity of a user or service
 - Authorization: deciding what actions that identity is allowed to perform